ENSL/ensl.org/DEVELOPMENT.md

 # Development

 Install instructions in INSTALL.md.
-Read this whole documentation before proceeding.
+Read it before proceeding.

 ## Basic commands for development